enso-org/enso/docs/libraries/sharing.md

 enso publish-library --upload-url <URL> <path to project root>
 ```

+The `--upload-url` is optional, if not provided, the library will be uploaded to
-See `enso publish-library --help` for more information.
+the main Enso library repository.
+See `enso publish-library --help` for more
+information.